dotkom/monoweb/docs/infrastructure/README.md

 Evergreen instance.

 To allow fair share of the instance resources, each container is limited to a subset of the vCPU and memory available on the instance.
-This is configured in the compose configuration file.
+This is configured in the Docker compose configuration file.
+The total amount of vCPU and memory allocated to instances should not exceed the total amount of vCPU and memory available on the Evergreen instance.
+If it does, consider downscaling some services, or upgrading the Evergreen EC2 instance type.

 The EC2 instance is an Amazon Linux 2023 AMI, and is built with Packer through the terraform monorepo.

-In order to allow for instances to be re-deployed or scaled, the Evergreen service is configured behind CloudFront.
-Each time a new Evergreen instance is deployed, the routing table for CloudFront is updated to point to the new instance, and the entire CloudFront distribution is invalidated.
+If there is ever a need to scale Evergreen (vertically only), we can do so by re-deploying a new Evergreen instance with a different instance type.
+In this case, the CloudFront distribution is updated to alias to the new instance, and the entire CloudFront distribution is invalidated.

+> There is no horizontal scaling of Evergreen, and there is currently no plans to implement it.
+If it ever becomes a
+> requirement in the future, an option is to autoscale Evergreen across an ELB.

 **Traefik**

 We use Traefik as the routing layer for Evergreen.
-Traefik is configured with the Docker provider, and uses labels available from the Docker socket to automatically discover and load balance containers.
+Traefik is configured with the Docker provider, and uses labels available from the Docker socket to automatically discover and route containers.
 Adding new services to Evergreen is a matter of adding new containers to the docker-compose.yml file, and adding the appropriate labels to the docker-compose.yml file.